Particular/docs.particular.net/tutorials/nservicebus-step-by-step/1-getting-started/tutorial.md

 snippet: EmptyProgram

-{{NOTE:
+> [!NOTE]
-For the sake of brevity, code snippets in this tutorial do not contain the `using` statements needed to import namespaces.
-If you're using Visual Studio, unknown references such as `Task` or NServiceBus types will generate a "red squiggly" underline effect.
-If you hover or click on the red squiggly, you can click on the "light bulb" icon or press <span style="white-space: nowrap"><kbd>Ctrl</kbd> + <kbd>.</kbd></span> to see the available fixes and insert the appropriate `using` statements for the missing namespaces.
+> For the sake of brevity, code snippets in this tutorial do not contain the `using` statements needed to import namespaces.
+If you're using Visual Studio, unknown references such as `Task` or NServiceBus types will generate a "red squiggly" > underline effect.
+If you hover or click on the red squiggly, you can click on the "light bulb" icon or press <span style="white-space: nowrap"><kbd>Ctrl</kbd> + <kbd>.</kbd></span> to see the available fixes and insert the appropriate `using` > statements for the missing namespaces.

-Alternatively, in the code snippet's **Copy/Edit** menu you will find a **Copy usings** item that will copy the namespaces used by the snippet to your clipboard.
+>
-}}
+> Alternatively, in the code snippet's **Copy/Edit** menu you will find a **Copy usings** item that will copy the namespaces used by the snippet to your clipboard.

 Now that we have a `Main` method, let's take a look at the code we're going to add to it, then analyze the importance of each line.
 First, add the following code to the `Main` method: